Pabloscobedo/Image-analysis-of-cardiac-tissue/preprocessing/double-cardiac-tissue-video-cropping/README.md

 ### Role in the Full Pipeline
 This tool is part of the full **Cardiac Tissue Image Analysis Pipeline**, which is defined as follows:

-Raw Dual Field Video → Left/Right Split → AVI Conversion (Uncompressed) → FIJI Processing → MATLAB Quantification
+Raw Dual Field Video → Left/Right Split → AVI Conversion (Uncompressed) → FIJI Processing

 ---
 ### Reproducibility Note